-4In most papers that study primaries, the median primary voter's decisiveness is assumed either explicitly (Owen and Grofman, 2006; Serra, 2011; Snyder and Ting, 2011) or implicitly (Grofman, Troumpounis, and Xefteris, 2019).
+&lt;sup>3Most papers that study primaries assume that the median primary voter is decisive either explicitly (Owen and Grofman, 2006; Serra, 2011; Snyder and Ting, 2011) or implicitly (Grofman, Troumpounis, and Xefteris, 2019).
 Adams and Merrill (2008) assume primary voters ignore the electability of candidates and vote as if they were voting in the general election.
 Hummel (2013) and Mirhosseini (2015) prove the median primary voter's decisiveness for the cases of linear and quadratic loss, respectively.
-I generalize these results to a much broader class of functions. candidate.
-By adopting a more radical position, the incumbent can induce an extremist challenger to win the opposition party primary and improve her reelection prospects.
-Proposition 3 presents the conditions under which the incumbent adopts a platform more extreme than her ideal point to provoke the opposition.
-This finding highlights how the centripetal force that is at the heart of much of the spatial voting literature - that politicians move towards the median voter's ideal point - may be reversed when primaries are taken into consideration, even with a forward-looking primary electorate.
+I generalize these results to a broader class of functions.

+voter's ideal point - may be reversed when primaries are taken into consideration, even when the primary electorate is forward-looking.

 To analyze how provoking the opposition can work on the supply side, I next consider a candidate-entry model.
 When deciding whether to run, candidates evaluate the costs of running and the impact their entry has on the eventual winner of the election.
 Extremists stay out to let moderate challengers face moderate incumbents.
-But they enter against extremist incumbents when their chances of beating the incumbent are high enough.
-Thus, an extremist incumbent induces entry by extremists in the opposition party's primary, which results in a higher probability of reelection.
+But they enter the race against sufficiently extremist and therefore weak incumbents.
+Thus, an extremist incumbent induces entry by extremists in the opposition party's primary, which results in a discrete increase in the probability of reelection.
 Proposition 4 shows that this can occur when the primary field is even or when it is tilted in favor of extremists, but not when it is tilted in favor of moderates.
 Lastly, Proposition 5 presents the conditions under which the incumbent prefers to weaken her appeal to the median voter to provoke opposition extremists to enter the race.